-Related: Everest Challenge, glycogen, Hard Core, nutrition, Rides
+Related: Everest Challenge, glycogen, hard core, health, nutrition, Rides

 The human body can take in about 200 calories an hour of carbohydrates, and about 1 liter of fluid per hour.
 Absorption of fluid is faster with some carbohydrate and electrolyte content, so don’t drink plain water, and don’t drink anything too saturated with sugars.